Want healthy, young, firm skin from the inside out?

 They play an important role in keeping a protective barrier between you and the polluted world outside.
 However, as with many other age-related side effects, the level of natural ceramide production decreases over time.
 How do you deal with this?
-It's as simple as that: replenish the ceramides1 First, let’s learn the basics about ceramides.
+It's as simple as that: replenish the ceramides.

 What are ceramides?

 Ceramides are fat molecules also known as lipids.
-They are naturally present in skin cells and account for approximately 50% of the skin's outer layer (epidermis), so there is no surprise to say that ceramides play important role in how the skin looks.
+They are present in skin cells and account for approximately 50% of the skin's outer layer (epidermis), so they play an important role in skin health.

 What do ceramides do?